asteine8/Mira-CISC187-Alexandra/W1/WeekOneResponse.md

 ```

 ## 2. What Will be the Size of Each Element in an Array?
 The size of each array element is determined by the type of variable that the array contains.
 Additionally, the size of some variables can vary depending on the device that the code is run on.
-You can use the `sizeof()` function that is built into C++ to determine the size of an array element
+You can use the `sizeof()` function that is built into C++ to determine the size of an array element in bytes
 ```cpp
 // Determining the size of an array element int someArray[3] = {1,2,3};